Associate Teaching Professor and Associate Director, Civil Rights and Restorative Justice Project

 Harvard University, LLM 1986

 Professor Zoltek-Jick has taught at the School of Law for more than 20 years, specializing in criminal law and procedure, evidence, and law and psychiatry.
 Her academic writing has focused on statutes of limitation, cold cases, and civil lawsuits on cases of sexual abuse.
-She is associate director of the Civil Rights and Restorative Justice Project (CRRJ), which conducts research and supports policy initiatives on anti-civil rights violence in the United States and other miscarriages of justice during the period 1930-1970.
+She is associate director of the Civil Rights and Restorative Justice Project (CRRJ), which conducts research and supports policy initiatives on anti-civil rights violence in the United States and other miscarriages of justice between 1930 and 1970.
 CRRJ serves as a resource for scholars, policymakers and organizers involved in various initiatives seeking justice for these crimes.